Lawrence Summers

-Lawrence Henry Summers (born November 30, 1954) is an American economist who served as the 71st United States secretary of the treasury from 1999 to 2001 and as director of the National Economic Council from 2009 to 2010.
-He also served as president of Harvard University from 2001 to 2006, where he is the Charles W. Eliot university professor and director of the Mossavar-Rahmani Center for Business and Government at Harvard Kennedy School.
+Lawrence Henry "Larry" Summers (born November 30, 1954) is an American economist.
+He served as the 71st United States Secretary of the Treasury from 1999 to 2001, as the 27th president of Harvard University from 2001 to 2006, and as the 8th director of the National Economic Council from 2009 to 2010.
+Currently at Harvard Kennedy School, he is the Charles W. Eliot University Professor.
+He is on leave from his teaching reponsibilities and from his role as the director of the Mossavar-Rahmani Center for Business and Government as of November 19, 2025.

-Born in New Haven, Connecticut, Summers became a professor of economics at Harvard University in 1983.
+Summers became a professor of economics at Harvard University in 1983.
 He left Harvard in 1991, working as the Chief Economist of the World Bank from 1991 to 1993.
 In 1993, Summers was appointed Under Secretary for International Affairs of the United States Department of the Treasury under President Bill Clinton's administration.
 In 1995, he was promoted to Deputy Secretary of the Treasury under his long-time political mentor Robert Rubin.
 In 1999, he succeeded Rubin as Secretary of the Treasury.
-While working for the Clinton administration, Summers played a leading role in the American response to the 1994 economic crisis in Mexico, the 1997 Asian financial crisis, and the Russian financial crisis.
-He was also influential in the Harvard Institute for International Development and American-advised privatization of the economies of the post-Soviet states, and in the deregulation of the U.S financial system, including the repeal of the Glass-Steagall Act.
+While working for the Clinton administration, Summers played a leading role in the American response to the 1994 economic crisis in Mexico, the 1997 Asian financial crisis, and the 1998 Russian financial crisis.
+He was also influential in the Harvard Institute for International Development and American-advised privatization of the economies of the post-Soviet states, and in the deregulation of the U.S. financial system, including the repeal of the Glass-Steagall Act.